Gepotidacin

-Gepotidacin, sold under the brand name Blujepa, is an antibiotic medication used for the treatment of urinary tract infection.
+Gepotidacin, sold under the brand name Blujepa, is an antibiotic medication used for the treatment of urinary tract infection or uncomplicated urogenital gonorrhea.
 Gepotidacin is a triazaacenaphthylene bacterial type II topoisomerase inhibitor.
 It is used as the salt gepotidacin mesylate, and is taken by mouth.

 Gepotidacin was approved for medical use in the United States in March 2025.
+The US Food and Drug Administration considers it to be a first-in-class medication.
+It is the first triazaacenaphthylene antibiotic to be approved in the US.

 Medical uses

 Gepotidacin is indicated for the treatment of females aged twelve years of age and older weighing at least 40 kg with uncomplicated urinary tract infections (uUTI) caused by Escherichia coli, Klebsiella pneumoniae, Citrobacter freundii complex, Staphylococcus saprophyticus, and Enterococcus faecalis.

+In December 2025, the indication for gepotidacin was expanded to include the treatment of uncomplicated urogenital gonorrhea in people who weigh at least 99 lbs.

 Pharmacology

 Mechanism of action

 Gepotidacin's primary mechanism of action involves inhibiting bacterial DNA replication, specifically targeting DNA gyrase (topoisomerase II) and topoisomerase IV.
 These enzymes are vital for bacterial processes such as replication, transcription, and cell division, as they regulate the topological state of DNA during these activities.
 Gepotidacin binds to the GyrA subunit of DNA gyrase and the ParC subunit of topoisomerase IV.
 Research has shown that this interaction occurs within a pocket formed by these subunits, located between the scissile DNA bonds.
 By binding in this region, gepotidacin inhibits the activity of these enzymes, thereby impairing bacterial replication.
 This mechanism of action is distinct from other antibiotic classes, including fluoroquinolones.